aishabaitemirovaothman/phase2_project_group7/README.md

 ## Conclusions
 Based on our models that we created for Windermere Real Estate which analyzes residential real estate sales in King County, Washington.
-The data that was used to create the model predicts price based on the features given.
-Based on our analysis we can safely say that houses that are closer to big cities like Seattle or Bellevue have higher prices.
-We can also state that Linear regression is not a good model for this data.
+The data that was used to create the models predicts price based on the features given.
+From our findings we see that houses that are closer to big cities like Seattle or Bellevue have higher prices.
+The top two features that will positively affect prediction prices are Waterfront and Square foot living.
+The top two features that will negatively affect prediction price are no view and distance from Bellevue.
+The Linear Regression did not perform as well as we hoped.